uperl/Test2-Plugin-FauxHomeDir/README.md

     I used to use this module a lot.
 It was good.
 Unfortunately It has not, in this developers opinion, been actively maintained for years, with the very brief exception when it was broken by changes introduced in the Perl 5.25.x series when `.` was removed from `@INC`.

-It also comes bundled as part of [File::HomeDir](https://metacpan.org/pod/File::HomeDir) which does a lot more than I really need.
-[File::HomeDir::Test](https://metacpan.org/pod/File::HomeDir::Test) also dies if it is `use`d more than once which I think is unnecessary.
+    This module also comes bundled as part of [File::HomeDir](https://metacpan.org/pod/File::HomeDir) which does a lot more than I really need.

+    This module also dies if it is `use`d more than once which I think is unnecessary.

+    This module also sets `HOME` on all platforms, even on ones where that is not the native environment variable for the home directory.
+This can be a problem, because if your code is using `HOME`, and your testing environment fakes it so that works, then your testing environment may be hiding bugs.

 # AUTHOR